Vets-Who-Code/windows-dev-guide/README.md

 ## 🔭 Overview

 After a lot of trial and error, I've been able to piece together a pretty respectable Windows dev environment.
-There are plenty of guides already out there, but none of them seem to cover the entire scope.
-I tried to do that here, without getting too deep into any individual topic.
-I believe this will leave the majority of users with a smooth Windows developer experience.
+While there are numerous guides available, I noticed a lack of comprehensive coverage.
+In this guide, I've aimed to provide a holistic overview without delving too deeply into specific topics, in the hopes of ensuring a seamless developer experience for the majority of users.

 <p align="center">
 <img src="images/screen.jpg" alt="Windows 11 desktop screenshot with a WSL2 Windows Terminal open" />